Bateshwar Hindu temples, Madhya Pradesh: Modern history

 The site was visited and its ruins reported by Alexander Cunningham in 1882 as a "collection of more than 100 temples large and small to the southeast of Paravali Padavali", the latter with a "very fine old temple".
 Bateshwar was notified by Archaeological Survey of India (ASI) as a protected site in 1920.
 Limited recovery, standardized temple numbering, ruins isolation with photography, and site conservation effort was initiated during the colonial British era.
 Several scholars studied the site and included them in their reports.
 For example, the French archeologist Odette Viennot published a paper in 1968 that included a discussion and photographs of the numbered Batesvar temples.

 In 2005, the ASI began an ambitious project to collect all the ruins, reassemble them and restore as many temples as possible, under an initiative led by the ASI Bhopal region's Superintending Archaeologist K.K.
 Muhammed.
 Under Muhammed's leadership, some 60 temples were restored.
 Muhammed has continued to campaign for the site's further restoration and calls it "my place of pilgrimage.
 I come here once in every three months.
 I am passionate about this temple complex."

+K.K.
+Muhammed negotiated with dacoit Nirbhay Singh Gujjar, whose gang had its hiding place in the temple ruins.
+He said had Gujjar not been around the location, many precious idols would have been stolen.
+Muhammed also informed the infamous dacoit of his lineage- the Pratihara dynasty- which once ruled the area in the ancient past.
+Thus Nirbhay agreed to protect the construction.
+Next challenge was the mining mafia which had links with the government officials.
+K.K.
+Muhammed wrote to the concerned government authorities to stop the mining around the location which severely endangered the thousand year old heritage site.
+But nothing happened.
+Then he wrote to the then RSS chief, K.S Sudershan, as people of RSS were in the government.
+Within 24 hours things started to change and work could go forward.